-The Company's exposure to interest rate risk relates primarily to its cash at banks, liabilities under finance lease agreements and interest-bearing short-term and long-term loans.
-However, since most of the Company's financial assets and liabilities bear floating interest rates or fixed interest rates which are close to the market rate, the interest rate risk is expected to be minimal.
+The Company's exposure to interest rate risk relates primarily to its interest-bearing bank deposits, short-term loans and bank overdrafts, lease liabilities, and long-term loan.
+Most of the Company's financial assets and liabilities bear floating interest rates or fixed interest rates which are close to the market rate.